neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 3. Contribution:

-    - The paper lists known threats and vulnerabilities around docker, such as DoS attacks, docker daemon attack surface, integrity of docker host issue, etc.
+    - The paper lists known threats and vulnerabilities around docker, such as DoS attacks, docker daemon attack surface, the integrity of docker host issues, etc.
-    - Previous, related work to address security for the Docker container are listed, such as Mandatory access control (MAC), Secure Containers with Security-Enhanced Linux (SELinux), and best practices.
+    - Previous, related work to address security for the Docker container is listed, such as Mandatory access control (MAC), Secure Containers with Security-Enhanced Linux (SELinux), and best practices.
     - The paper introduces an experiment for addressing DoS attack concerns on the docker containers.

-4. Rationale: The paper introduces an experiment model to prevent DoS attacks to the docker model.
-Test included assigning memory limit in the docker, assigning memory reservation in the default file, and providing a default memory.
+4. Rationale: The paper introduces an experiment model to prevent DoS attacks on the docker model.
+The test included assigning memory limits in the docker, assigning memory reservations in the default file, and providing a default memory.
 The tests were of subtle changes to the docker containers but helped the security and safety of the container.

 5. Investigative Approach